Bill Blankenship

 Bill Blankenship (born December 12, 1956) is an American football coach and former player.
-He is the current head high school football coach at Owasso High School in Owasso, OK.
+He is the head high school football coach at Owasso High School in Owasso, OK.

 He was the head coach of the University of Tulsa Golden Hurricane from 2011 through 2014.
 Before entering the college ranks, Blankenship was a successful high school coach for over 20 years, with most of his success happening at Union High School in Tulsa, OK.
 He was named to the Oklahoma Coaches Association Hall of Fame in 2009.

 Playing career

 Blankenship played for the University of Tulsa Golden Hurricane beginning in 1975 and served two stints as starting quarterback, 1977 and 1979.
 While there, Blankenship played in the 1976 Independence Bowl.

 High School Coaching career

 Blankenship's high school head coaching career in Oklahoma included stints at Edmond Memorial High School, Union High School, Fayetteville High School, and Owasso High School.